childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

    You should see the Ambari packages in the list.

+* Install the Ambari Server and Agent on the Management Server:
+`yum install ambari-*`

 * On the management server, activate the GlusterFS enabled HDP Stack in Ambari by editing the /var/lib/ambari-server/resources/stacks/HDP/2.0.6.GlusterFS/metainfo.xml and setting the active flag to true:
 `     <metainfo>`
 `        <versions>`